 Recognized organizations for countries that don't have a YMA with Canada

 If your country is not one of the IEC participating countries, then a recognized organization may be able to help you participate in the program as they can utilize their own private quota of work permits.
-Some recognized organizations receive applications from citizens of specific countries, including the United States, Brazil, India, China, Ecuador, Iceland, Singapore, and Pakistan.
+Some recognized organizations receive applications from citizens of specific countries, including the United States, Brazil, India, China, Iceland, Singapore, and Pakistan.
 Updated information is below.

 The nine recognized organizations that offer their services to participants under specific IEC categories are listed below.
 All recognized organizations offer services to and from countries and territories that have a youth mobility agreement (YMA) with Canada.
 Conditions listed below are for IEC participation in Canada.
 In some cases, recognized organizations have been granted nomination quotas for work permit categories that are not part of the negotiated youth mobility agreements.
 In these cases, the maximum validity period for a participation is 24 months.